Stamped Concrete Driveways That Boost Curb Appeal

 What to Ask Your Contractor

 Stamped concrete requires precise timing during the pour — the stamps must be pressed while the concrete is in a narrow workability window.
-Ask to see photos of the contractor's completed driveway work, not just patio work.
-Driveways experience heavier loading and different weathering than patios, and not every stamped-concrete crew has equal experience with both surfaces.
+Ask to see photos of the contractor's completed driveway work specifically, not just patio work.
+Driveways experience heavier vehicle loading and different weathering patterns than patios, and not every stamped-concrete crew has equal experience with both surfaces.
+Also ask about their concrete mix design — PSI, reinforcement type, and whether air-entrainment is included if you're in a freeze-thaw climate.

 Frequently Asked Questions